Meet Julie, one of our ski and snowboard training consultants!

 Canada is my favourite place!
 I have been snowboarding in Whistler, Lake Louise, Sunpeaks, Nakiska, and Sunshine, Banff.

-New Zealand, while NZ is different, some of my best days have been at some of our great mountains!
+While New Zealand is different, some of my best days have been at some of our great mountains at home!
 I have snowboarded at Treble Cone, Mt Hutt, Ohau, Remarkables, Mount Ruapehu, Coronet Peak, and Cardrona;

 What do you think we can offer that other courses struggle to provide?